GovReady/govready-q/docs/source/introduction.md

 ## About GovReady PBC

-GovReady® PBC is a Public Benefit Corporation whose mission is to lower the cost of innovation in digital services to citizens.
+GovReady PBC is a Public Benefit Corporation whose mission is to lower the cost of innovation in digital services to citizens.
 GovReady’s innovative self-service IT compliance tool GovReady-Q was developed as part of an R&D contract to automate and lower the cost of cyber security compliance from the Department of Homeland Security, Science and Technology Directorate, Cyber Security Division.
 GovReady PBC is based in the greater Washington, DC metro area.